Effort Sessions

 • 5 minutes cool down.

-A Spencer 400s effort session is a road workout that involves running 10 repetitions of 400 meters at a fast pace, with short rest periods in between.
+A Spencer 400s effort session is a road workout that involves running 10 repetitions of 400 metres at a fast pace, with short rest periods in between.
 The goal is to develop speed, pace, and endurance.
-The idea is that your average time per 400-meter repeat corresponds to your potential half marathon time For example, if you run your 400-meter repeats in 1 minute and 30 seconds, you might be able to run a half marathon in 1 hours and 30 minutes The time between reps should be the same as your rep time
+The idea is that your average time per 400-metre repeat corresponds to your potential half marathon time For example, if you run your 400-metre repeats in 1 minute and 30 seconds, you might be able to run a half marathon in 1 hours and 30 minutes The time between reps should be the same as your rep time

 Hill Repeats